If you’re bothered by the dropping FPS while playing your favorite game and feeling an urge to get more out of your computer system, you’re not alone.

 Some apps (regardless running in the background or not) can be quite resource-hungry and eat up a lot of our CPU usage, causing FPS to jump.
 Same with the startup items.
 So we might need to close these apps while we’re not using them and disable those startup programs:

-There you go – top 6 steps to increase your FPS for your better gaming experience.
+There you go – 6 useful tips to help you increase your FPS for your better gaming experience.
 Hope this helps and feel free to comment below if you have any further questions. 🙂